DizzyThermal/sm64coopdx-only-up-64/README.md

 * Added Mario model from Only Up 64 ROM Hack (thanks SonicTheHedgeHog64!)
 * Added Music Toggle
-* Added Warps to Blender Map for Warp Menu Support
+* Added Warps to Blender File for Warp Menu Support
 * Added Flood Mod Support
 * Added Star at the top to warp to End room (not the same end room as Only Up 64 ROM Hack)